-Knowing how to fix auto suspension issues will save costly repairs and potential auto accidents.
+Knowing how to fix car suspension issues will save costly repairs and potential auto accidents.
 This article highlights the signs of car suspension problems and shows how to repair them in time.

 Signs to repair the auto suspension system

-A few quick signs to determine the problems in an auto suspension system are:
+A few quick signs to determine the problems in a car suspension system are:

 The excessive bumpiness of the ride indicates a failed shock absorber.
 It fails to dampen the movement of the suspension, which causes the car to bounce.